Littoral zone

 Different disciplines and agencies divide the littoral zone into different subregions, according to how they want to view the zone.

-The littoral zone, also called litoral or nearshore, is that part of an ocean or sea, or lake or river, that is close to the shore.
+The littoral zone, also called litoral or nearshore, is the part of an ocean, sea, lake, or river, that is close to the shore.
 It provides extensive and productive habitats around the world, adjacent to land-water interfaces.

 In coastal ecology, the littoral zone includes the foreshore (intertidal zone) extending from the high water mark (which is rarely inundated) to the low water mark (where coastal areas become permanently submerged).
 However, the geographical meaning of littoral zone extends well beyond the intertidal zone to include all neritic waters within the bounds of continental shelves.
 Continental shelves cover an area of about 7% of the surface area of the oceans.

 In lake ecosystems, the littoral zone covers about 78% of Earth's total lake area.
 These zones support abundant plant growth, making them not only structurally distinct from the pelagic (open water) zone but also highly productive.
 Productivity in both marine and lake littoral zones can reach levels comparable to tropical rainforests.